 Ledford said Tuesday was still busy, but didn’t have quite the heavy turnout of Monday.

 Each county in Georgia has at least one early voting location.
 Voters are required to show one of the required forms of photo identification, such as a driver’s license or a valid U.S. passport.

 Early voting runs through Nov.
 2, and Oct.
 27 will be the only Saturday that voting sites will be open in Gwinnett.

 Georgia legislators changed the law before the 2008 presidential election so that anyone could vote early within 45 days of the election without having to state a reason.

-Ledford said it's difficult to compare this presidential election with 2008 because four years ago early voting began 45 days before, while this time started with 21 days.
+Ledford said it’s difficult to compare this presidential election with 2008 because four years ago early voting began 45 days before, while this time it’s 21 days.